Kofi Kingston: WWE Champion (2019)

 Kingston then successfully defended the title against Daniel Bryan on the May 6 episode of Raw, and against Kevin Owens at Money in the Bank.
 Kingston then started a feud with the returning Dolph Ziggler, retaining the title at Super ShowDown in a singles match and at Stomping Grounds in a steel cage match.
 At Extreme Rules, he retained the championship against Samoa Joe, while Big E and Woods won the SmackDown Tag Team Championship for a record-tying fourth time for New Day (which also technically made Kingston a double champion, as WWE counts all of New Day's Tag Team Championship reigns as individual reigns for all three members under the Freebird rule).
 At Smackville, he successfully defended the title against Dolph Ziggler and Samoa Joe in a triple threat match.
 Kingston defended his title against Randy Orton at SummerSlam, where the match ended in a double count out.
 The two had a rematch at Clash of Champions, where Kingston was victorious.
 On the September 17 episode of SmackDown Live, Brock Lesnar confronted Kingston and challenged him to a championship match on the October 4 episode of SmackDown, which Kingston accepted.
-At the 20th Anniversary of SmackDown on October 4, Lesnar defeated Kingston in 8 seconds to win the championship, ending Kingston's reign at 180 days.
+At the 20th Anniversary of SmackDown on October 4, Kingston lost the title to Lesnar in 10 seconds, ending his reign at 180 days.